Churches of Christ: Australia

 Historically, Restoration Movement groups from Great Britain were more influential than those from the United States in the early development of the movement in Australia.
 Churches of Christ grew up independently in several locations.
 While early Churches of Christ in Australia saw creeds as divisive, towards the end of the 19th century they began viewing "summary statements of belief" as useful in tutoring second generation members and converts from other religious groups.
 The period from 1875 through 1910 also saw debates over the use of musical instruments in worship, Christian Endeavor Societies and Sunday Schools.
 Ultimately, all three found general acceptance in the movement.
 Currently, the Restoration Movement is not as divided in Australia as it is in the United States.
 There have been strong ties with the Christian Church (Disciples of Christ), but many conservative ministers and congregations associate with the Christian churches and churches of Christ instead.
 Others have sought support from non-instrumental Churches of Christ, particularly those who felt that "conference" congregations had "departed from the restoration ideal".

 Canada

 A relatively small proportion of total membership comes from Canada.
 A growing portion of the Canadian demographic is made up of immigrant members of the church.
 This is partly the result of Canadian demographics as a whole, and partly due to decreased interest amongst late-generation Canadians.
 The largest concentration of active congregations in Canada are in Southern Ontario, notably in Jordan, Bramalea, Niagara Falls, Vineland, Toronto (several), and Waterloo.
 However, many congregations of various sizes (typically under 300 members) meet all across Canada.

+Great Lakes Bible College serves acapella churches of Christ in Canada.